 The preparation of the consolidated financial statements requires estimates and assumptions to be made that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses for the period.
 The valuations and estimates are periodically reviewed based on experience and various other factors considered relevant for the determination of reasonable and appropriate estimates of the assets' and liabilities' carrying value.
-In addition, the estimates underlying the preparation of these annual financial statements as at 31 December 2020 have been established in the context of the uncertainties concerning the uncertainties concerning the Covid-19 pandemic and the final terms and conditions for the implementation of Brexit.
+In addition, the estimates underlying the preparation of these annual financial statements as at 31 December 2021 have been established in the context of the uncertainties concerning the uncertainties concerning the Covid-19 pandemic and Brexit.
 Depending on the evolution of these assumptions, actual results may differ from current estimates.

-The use of estimations by the Eurotunnel Group concerns mainly the valuation of intangible and tangible property, plant and equipment, the evaluation of its deferred tax situation, the valuation of the its retirement liabilities and certain elements of the valuation of financial assets and liabilities.
+The use of estimations by the Eurotunnel Group concerns mainly the valuation of intangible and tangible property, plant and equipment, the evaluation of its deferred tax situation, the valuation of its retirement liabilities and certain elements of the valuation of its financial assets and liabilities.